 Who knows how different the composer’s oeuvre might have been if Mrs Grillparzer had been a little more circumspect about her love of music?

-A simple plaque on this private house commemorates the coming together of two creative minds.
+A plaque on this private house commemorates the coming together of two creative minds.
 It simply says (my translation):

 Ludwig van Beethoven and Franz Grillparzer lived here in the year 1808